-For almost 90 years the parish of Holy Innocents has served the people and the neighborhood of Juniata.
+For over 90 years the parish of Holy Innocents has served the people and the neighborhood of Juniata.
 Monsignor Martin Lynch founded the parish on its December feast day and built the parish one building at a time.
 For 25 years Mass was celebrated in the “Red Chapel” until out beautiful cross-shaped church was constructed in 1953.
 The church has 7 entrances, a biblical number representing completeness, or spiritual perfection.

 Seven entrances also spell out the word, WELCOME, or in Spanish BIENVENIDOS.
 For eight decades our five pastors of Irish descent have welcomed people from many countries.
 Presently Holy Innocents is the home for people from over 20 different countries, taking the words of Jesus to heart, “That all may be one.”